 With the rise of digital, the retail landscape is changing at an unprecedented pace, and customer expectations aren’t far behind.
 Consumers are now using an extraordinary amount of channels to research and purchase products.
-They also have more computer power in their smartphones than all of NAMP900385967SA had back in 1969 when it sent two astronauts to the moon.
+They also have more computer power in their smartphones than all of NASA had back in 1969 when it sent two astronauts to the moon.

 The new mobile channel, leading to the great “mobile disruption,” has enabled retailers to bring the in-store experience to life.
 Customers can now take photos of shoes and do product matching.
 Staff can be equipped with tablets to find products online that aren’t in store or provide a deeper level of information to consumers.
 New technologies like mobile payments are also on the horizon, which could open up a whole new level of customer loyalty programs.